SorRyiMDumB/GenshinQuizRipSadFaceEmoji/README.md

 ## Help

+### General Help
-Idk just email me if you need any assitance creating new graphs
+Idk just email me if you need any assitance creating new graphs.

+### Known issues
+* Database is corrupt/not working ➡️ run databaseInit.py
+* Graph does not load ➡️ terminate process and try again
+* Some functions are not working :( yeah idk im trying to fix them

 ## Author
 Yaseen Ahmad